KiliLoje/logic-parser/README.md

 {
   int id;
   Flag flag;
-  Operator op; // either an operator or a comparator, such as '=' or '+' int hit_target
+  Operator op; // either an operator or a comparator, such as '+' or '=' int hit_target

+  struct CONDITION *next;
+  struct CONDITION *prev;

   struct NUMERAL lhs;
   struct NUMERAL rhs;